 Accounting software for hospitality helps corral all the incoming financial data into one system and offers a dashboard view to see operations at a glance.
 In addition to assisting with the daily tasks of reservation and room service transactions, software gives managers tools to handle back office financial duties, like maintenance, payroll, food and housekeeping costs.

 Reporting capabilities turn these data into actionable insights; see where your property drives the most revenue, find out which service areas are dragging or reveal which maintenance tasks are eating into your bottom line.

 This guide will help software seekers determine which features they need to reach organizational goals.
 We’ll discuss:

-With huge turnover rates of customers, the hospitality industry, including hotels and restaurants, processes a lot of data.
-Software designed specifically for hotels and restaurants, in addition to standard accounting functions, will accept and process reservations and include other features to manage daily operations, such as labor scheduling, food cost control, and billing customers based on room charges and additional services.
+With huge turnover rates of customers, the hospitality industry, including hotels and restaurants, process a lot of data.
+Software designed specifically for hotels and restaurants, in addition to standard accounting functions, will accept and process reservations and include other features to manage daily operations, such as labor scheduling, food cost control and billing customers based on room charges and additional services.

-We've written this guide to help guide hospitality professionals as they research accounting software solutions.
+We've written this guide to help guide hospitality professionals as they research solutions.
 We'll cover functionality specific to the hospitality industry, as well as best practices for evaluating these systems.

-Hospitality and hotel accounting software will include the following industry-specific features:
+Hospitality and hotel accounting systems will include the following industry-specific features:

-Specific questions to ask when evaluating hospitality industry accounting software are:
+Specific questions to ask when these systems are: